robang74/redfishos/forum/quick-start-guide.md

 During the [flashing procedure described by Jolla](https://jolla.com/sailfishxinstall/), you might encounter two different problem with `fastboot` util and `flash.sh`: the `USB` v3.x issue and `USB` sleeping after the first `fastboot` command which will make your smartphone reboot preventing the `flash.sh` script to complete its job.

 To solve these two problems at once, use a `USB` v2.0-only hub and connect to it a `USB` stick which your system should mount.
-This because the `BIOS` of some laptops are configured to give energy even if the `USB`/`PC` is sleeping but with a `USB` stick mounted the `OS` will know that there is a data transfer in place and it should keep the `USB` port awake.
+This is because the `BIOS` of some laptops are configured to give energy even if the `USB`/`PC` is sleeping but with a `USB` stick mounted the `OS` will know that there is a data transfer in place and it should keep the `USB` port awake.

 The alternative is to give a try to this script that it fixed both issues on my USB v3.x-only laptop:

 * https://coderus.openrepos.net/pm2/project/fastboot_usb3fix_script

 It is a script delivered by `Patch Manager` but it is for your laptop/`PC` not for `SFOS`.
-It also have double nature: a patch that can be applied to have the script and a shell script embedded into the patch header, both!
+It also has a double nature: a patch that can be applied to have the script and a shell script embedded into the patch header, both!

 The script will unbind all the `USB` devices connected to `xhci_pci` kernel driver, it will set the communication standard to `USB` v2.0 with always-on powering policy and then it will bind all the devices back.